Martin Kemp: Later career

-From February to April 2016, Kemp appeared as The Childcatcher in the UK and Ireland tour of the musical Chitty Chitty Bang Bang, alongside Jason Manford, Phil Jupitus and Michelle Collins.
+From February to April 2016, Kemp appeared as the Child Catcher in the UK and Ireland tour of the musical Chitty Chitty Bang Bang, alongside Jason Manford, Phil Jupitus and Michelle Collins.

 Kemp hosted the first series of "Martin Kemp's Murder Files", aired from November 2016, on the UK TV channel Quest.
 The show provided detailed accounts of crimes and a step-by-step forensic analysis as to how the evil killers were eventually identified.
 Murderers featured on the show included the Yorkshire Ripper and the Green River Killer.

-In December 2017, he appeared as Captain Hook in Peter Pan - The World's Biggest Pantomime at the Barclaycard Arena in Birmingham and the SSE Arena in Wembley alongside Bradley Walsh as Smee.
+In December 2017, he appeared as Captain Hook in Peter Pan – The World's Biggest Pantomime at the Barclaycard Arena in Birmingham and the SSE Arena in Wembley alongside Bradley Walsh as Smee.

 In November 2019, Kemp and his wife released their first album together as Martin & Shirlie, titled In the Swing of It via Sony Music.
 The album contains duet covers of classic jazz standards plus two original songs written by their daughter Harley Moon Kemp.

 In June 2020, Kemp, with his son Roman premiered as hosts of the new Sunday breakfast programme for ITV, Martin & Roman's Sunday Best!.
 In October 2020, Kemp with his wife Shirley published Shirlie and Martin Kemp: It's a Love Story, an autobiography-cum-relationship advice book.
 The Kemps said the book was published in response to "growing media interest" in the couple's longlasting relationship.

 In February 2021, Kemp appeared in McDonald & Dodds, starring alongside Jason Watkins and Rob Brydon.
 On 24 March 2021, Kemp and son Roman featured in an episode of ITV's DNA Journey.
-In April 2021, Kemp and his son Roman Kemp began presenting Martin & Roman’s Weekend Best; a spin-off of Martin & Roman's Sunday Best!.
+In April 2021, Kemp and his son Roman Kemp began presenting Martin & Roman's Weekend Best; a spin-off of Martin & Roman's Sunday Best!.

 In December 2021, Kemp appeared as Father Christmas as part of a government campaign to encourage people to get their coronavirus vaccinations ahead of the Christmas holidays.

 In January 2023, Kemp appeared alongside his wife Shirlie Kemp on the fourth series of The Masked Singer as "Cat & Mouse".

+In November 2025, Kemp was announced as a contestant on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.
+He is set to follow in the footsteps of son, Roman Kemp, who appeared on the show in 2019.